When to plant Alliums in Leon County, FL

 Leon County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is March 11 and first fall frost is November 21.

-Leon County County sits in USDA Zone 9a.
+Leon County sits in USDA Zone 9a.
 Alliums grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Alliums grow in Leon County County's climate?
+Can Alliums grow in Leon County's climate?

 Your Leon County Garden Planner — Free